sikandaraidev/FLASK-CRUD-API-AZURE/README.md

-Thanks for the clarification.
-Here's a professional and effective `README.md` for your modular Flask CRUD API project using Azure MySQL, SQLAlchemy, and Pydantic:

----

 # 🔧 Flask Modular CRUD API (Azure MySQL + SQLAlchemy + Pydantic)

 A production-ready, modular Flask API demonstrating clean architecture and CRUD operations with SQLAlchemy ORM, Pydantic validation, and Azure MySQL integration.